Last Updated: April 24, 2014

-It’s a natural: if you using an iPod for music, wouldn’t you also want to listen to the radio?
-Many MP3 players have built-in FM radios, but the iPod (with one exception) never has.
-There are lots of iPhone apps that allow you to listen to AM and FM radio over the Internet.
-But what if you don't want an app or have an iPod model that can't run apps?
-In that case, you need an iPhone or iPod radio adapter.
+It’s a natural: If you're using an iPod to listen to your favorite music, wouldn’t you also want to use it to listen to the radio?
+Many MP3 players have built-in FM radios, but the iPhone and iPod (with one exception) don't.
+There are lots of iPhone apps that allow you to listen to AM and FM radio over the Internet, but those require an iPhone, iPod touch, or iPad.
+What if you don't want an app or have an iPod that can't run apps?
+In that case, you need an iPod radio adapter.

-Many of the options listed here are older products or discontinued--both of which can mean good prices.
-It may take a little searching to find them but if you're really dedicated to getting radio on your iPod, it will be worth it.
+Since the iPod is decreasing in popularity, it's unlikely that new FM tuners will be released.
+Many of the options listed here are older products or discontinued--both of which can mean good prices, though it also makes them hard to find.
+It may take a little searching to track these products down, but if you're really dedicated to getting radio on your iPod, it will be worth it.

 1. iPod nano

 Since the 5th generation iPod nano, Apple has been including a very full-featured FM tuner with the nano line.
 The tuner itself is terrific: in addition to the expected features, it offers recording of live radio and tagging of songs for later purchase.
 When you combine this with all the other excellent features of the nano, and its relatively low price, this is certainly the best bet for anyone looking for an FM radio for iPod.